nmenkiti19/printf/README.md

-# printf
+Readme
-A repository for the printf project done by Ngozi Menkiti and Favour Kelechukwu
+A repository for the printf project done by Ngozi Menkiti.